How to Get Along with Colleagues

 2. Develop your soft skills

 Your ability to make people in the office like you heavily depends on your communication abilities.
-If in any company you’ve worked for you struggled to build positive working relationships, you might need to work on your soft skills.
+If in any company you’ve worked for you struggled to build positive business links, you might need to funciton on your soft skills.

 What are soft skills?
 Basically, these are the attributes that define how well we collaborate with others in different situations.
 For instance, working towards the solution of a particular problem and responding appropriately to workplace criticism are both skills you should learn to function effectively as a part of the team.
 To develop your soft skills, start by analyzing your weak points (it may be the difficulty conveying your idea to your boss) and using them as primary areas for growth.
 In addition to making you more likeable in the office, good soft skills also help you succeed in a group interview if you are looking for a job.